kevinlin1/just-the-class/pages/guest-speakers/grossberg.md

 - In the interim, due to the world wide web, there were large databases that you could query for.
 - The speed of networks beecame blindingly fast.
 - Large databases and fast computation allow for the training of backpropagation networks on millions of pictures.
-- "Animal classification is a joke!" to the field of deep learning.
+- Animal/object classification is a "joke!" to the broader field of learning.
 - Deep learning is a weak, damaged model that teaches Grossberg nothing.
 - Deep learning isn't bad to learn some sort of predictions for applications, it can be useful, use it.
 But do not delude yourself about what deep leanring is.
 Know the strengths and weaknesses of the models you use.
 - Intellectual dishonesty of how some people describe the significance of deep learning.
 Deep learning is never compared to benchmarks, according to Grossberg.